KnezIker/CNN/README.md

 In layer 1 (pooling layer) both activation matrices are srunk down by half in size.
 That is performed by mooving filter (2x2) to the top left corner of activation 1 matrix.
-Filter doesnt contain any weights unlike kernels, its empty.
+Filter doesnt contain any weights.
+Unlike kernels, its empty.
 But it takes overlaping values, finds the greatest, and that value is now top left falue of channel 1 (layer 1 output).
-Nest the filter is mooved to the left by 2 pixels, and cycle continues.
+Next, the filter is mooved to the left by 2 pixels, and cycle continues.
 Process is the same for channel 2, the imput is just activation 2 matrix.

 <div align="center">